pastagang/pastagang/README.md

 - [todepond's ongoing writeup](https://www.todepond.com/wikiblogarden/learn/pastagang/accident/arroost/)

 if you make something pastagang-related, please let one of us know so we can let you add it to the list!

+## how to join

+by reading this, you've already joined. welcome to pastagang 🍝